nab2000/SNL-v-DS/README.md

 # SNL-v-DS
-Comparison of starts to come out of the dail show versus Saturday Night Live
+Comparison of stars to come out of the daily show versus Saturday Night Live